R. Kelly sexual abuse cases: Boycott and industry response

 On July 23, 2018, Kelly released a response track titled "I Admit" via SoundCloud.
-On "I Admit", he refutes claims of sexual abuse, cult leading and pedophilia.
+On "I Admit", he disputes claims of sexual abuse, cult leading and pedophilia.
 However, he claims to have had casual sex with "both young and old ladies".
 Kelly also scrutinizes the Mute R. Kelly campaign, Jim DeRogatis, Time's Up and others for attempting to blackball him.
 In reference to his 1994 marriage to Aaliyah, he says it was "love."
 He remains silent on his 2002 indictment for producing child sexual abuse material, maintaining his lawyer suggested that he says "noth".
 He responds to Mute R. Kelly, stating "only God can mute me" and supports Bill Cosby who was convicted of similar cases.
 Kelly also invites Chicago to use his image as inspiration for city youth.
 The chorus repeats "I admit it, I did it", despite the fact that Kelly never expressed admission to any allegations levied against him.
 The song was criticized on social media and dubbed as an act of trolling.

 In early January 2019, Kelly was dropped from RCA Records following the airing of Surviving R. Kelly, which detailed numerous sexual assault allegations against the singer for decades.
 Several musicians who collaborated with Kelly expressed regret for working with him, including Celine Dion ("I'm Your Angel"), Nick Cannon ("Gigolo"), The Pussycat Dolls ("Out of This Club"), Chance the Rapper ("Somewhere in Paradise"), Ciara (the "Go & Get Your Tickets" remix to her 2006 single, "Promise"), Lady Gaga ("Do What U Want"), and Jennifer Hudson ("It's Your World").
 Some went as far as having streaming services remove their songs that featured his vocals or credited him for songwriting or production.

-As of October 2021, following his New York conviction, Kelly's YouTube channels, RKellyTV and RKellyVevo, were terminated, but his catalog remained available on YouTube Music.
+As of October 2021, when Kelly was 54, following his New York conviction, Kelly's YouTube channels, RKellyTV and RKellyVevo, were terminated, but his catalog remained available on YouTube Music.